 This national initiative, sponsored by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services, challenges healthcare organizations to educate employees, patients, visitors, and the community about the crucial need for organ, eye, and tissue donation and give them opportunities to sign up as donors.

-The 2021 Hospital Campaign begins October 1, 2020 – be sure to watch for more information on how you can be a part of this important initiative!
+The 2022 Hospital Campaign began October 1, 2021 – be a part of this important initiative!